HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

 ## Crafting Materials, the Battery Cell, and the Coal Generator.

-With pure steel aquired you're ready to move towards a fully powered setup.
+With pure steel acquired you're ready to move towards a fully powered setup.

 The first things you'll want to make are components for your new machines, you'll want to make both convection and conduction machine components as well as steel tank components and a basic battery.